Observation of a cusp-like structure in the $\gamma p \rightarrow K^+\Sigma^0$ cross section at forward angles and low

-The Bonn-Gatchina BG2019 solution~\cite{anisovich14}, which is largely constrained by the CLAS data, gives a reduced $\chi^2$ of 6.03 when compared to this data (the cyan line in figs.~\ref{fig:kscstotal}, \ref{fig:kscsvsenergyfine} and \ref{fig:kscsvsanglefine}).
-After including this data and optimisations, a notable improvement of the reduced $\chi^2$ to 2.08 was achieved (the magenta line), with no significant changes to the fit occurring at more backward \kaonangle covered by the CLAS data, as can be seen in fig.~\ref{fig:kscsvsanglefine}.
+The Bonn-Gatchina BG2019 solution~\cite{anisovich14} (the dashed cyan line in Figs.~\ref{fig:kscstotal} and \ref{fig:kscsvsenergyfine}) was constrained by a combined fit to both CLAS datasets.\footnote{This was achieved by weighting the data according to the statistical error.
+The algorithm generally allows a change of weighting factors by a factor up to 1.4 to obtain optimal combined fits to previous and newly introduced data.} The fit obtained a reduced $\chi^2$ of 6.03.
+After including the BGOOD data and refitting all couplings to resonant contributions and $t$ and $u$ channel exchange amplitudes and including a refit of reactions in the Bonn-Gatchina database, a notable improvement of the reduced $\chi^2$ to 2.08 was achieved (the solid magenta line), with no significant changes to the fit occurring at more backward angles (\kaonangle{}$< 0.85$) covered by the CLAS data.
+It should be stressed that the fit is still dominated by the CLAS results given the larger amount of data points available compared to BGOOD.
 Additional resonant contributions were iteratively included to test for further improvements.
-A $\Delta(1917)$ with $J = 5/2^-$ and a relatively narrow width of 59\,MeV gave the best improvement to this data (not shown in the figures), however only influencing the most forward data points.
-The fit to the CLAS data was not significantly affected and this state has not been observed elsewhere.
-This is by no means settled however, and other factors could mimic this contribution.
-Further measurements, including single and double polarisation observables and analysis of other channels are required for a firm statement on including this resonance.
-The significant changes to the PWA solution however, given the comparatively small range of kinematics of this data, demonstrate the importance of forward angle coverage.
-The high angular resolution ensures that this data is particularly sensitive to high spin resonances due to contributing Legendre polynomials changing very quickly with respect to \kaonangle at forward angles.
-In associated strangeness photoproduction, which has often been used to search for unobserved ``missing resonances", in contrast to $K^+\Lambda$, $s$-channel $\Delta$ states can also contribute to $K\Sigma$.
+A $\Delta(1917)5/2^-$ with a relatively narrow width of 59\,MeV gave the best improvement to these data (not shown in the figures), only influencing the most forward data points.
+This improvement however cannot adequately describe the cusp at 1900\,MeV.